Ceramic Implants

 The patient had numerous missing teeth due to long-term bite issues.
 We fixed the bite and used various CeraRoot ceramic implants to rehabilitate his mouth.

-"For the first time in two decades, I have a full mouth of teeth.
+"For the first time in two decades, I have a full mouth of teeth.”

-It has been a very successful and credible job done carefully.
-The pain has been minimal and always managed with care quadrant by quadrant.
+“It has been a very successful and credible job done carefully.
+The pain has been minimal and always managed with care quadrant by quadrant.”

 A recent microscopic study performed at the University of Minnesota confirmed optimal osseointegration of CeraRoot implants without any signs of inflammation or foreign body rejection.
-Other scientists have also reported that zirconia is an ideal material for dental implants.
+Other scientists have also reported that zirconia is ideal for dental implants.

 One-piece ceramic implants are designed for the immediate placement after tooth extractions.
 This one-stage surgical approach minimizes implantation time and maximizes comfort.